/

 Kristen Hoyt places her hand on a Bible held by Comal County Clerk Bobbie Koepp as she is sworn in as county judge by District Court Judge Gary Steel Thursday, March 3.
 Image courtesy of Comal County.

-She replaces former two-term county Judge Sherman Krause, who died unexpectedly Feb.
+She replaces Judge Sherman Krause, who served 16 years as county judge before dying unexpectedly Feb.
 3. Hoyt beat Kayne Parrish in the March 3 Republican Primary race for county judge, winning 67% of the vote.

 She’s running unopposed in the Nov.
-3 midterm election.
+3 midterm election and will be sworn in on Jan.
+1, 2027.

 “This has been a very difficult process, Judge Krause meant a lot to all of us,” Webb told Haag, who is stepping down.
 “I can’t thank you enough.”